Auksti velmēti vs. Karsti velmēts tērauds

 Historical Evolution

-The rolling process has been used in metalworking for centuries, with early rolling mills dating back to the 16th century.
+The rolling process has been used in metalworking for centuries, with early rolling mills dating back to the 16gadsimts.

 Sākotnēji, the technology was limited to simple hand-operated mills used for flattening sheets.